 What is a Super Silent Auction?

-A super silent auction is a subset of your normal silent auction and includes higher priced and/or special items that did not make it into the live auction.
-These "super" items are usually showcased separately on tables made more visible with extra lighting or signage to call attention and maximize bidding.
+A super silent auction is a subset of your silent auction that features 1-3 valuable, highly sought after items that did not make it into the live auction.
+To maximize bidding, these "super" items should be showcased separately with extra lighting, special signage and dedicated announcements from the auctioneer.

 Some examples of super silent auction items include: